se2p/NuzzleBug/README.md

 - Node package manager. `npm` comes bundled with the node installation from https://nodejs.org/en.
 - Yarn.
 You can install yarn using the node package manager via `npm install --global yarn`.

 ## Running NuzzleBug

+- Optional, depending on the used extensions:
-Before starting, ensure the ScratchLog and the LitterBox base URLs are configured correctly in the .env file.
+    - Before starting, ensure the [ScratchLog](https://github.com/se2p/scratchlog) and
+    - the [LitterBox](https://github.com/se2p/LitterBox-Web) base URLs are configured correctly in the `.env` file.

 You can start the Scratch GUI by running `yarn install && yarn start`.